Angolan President Joao Lourenco is to be sworn in for a second term on Thursday amid tight security after a disputed electoral win last month.

 Lourenco, 68, returned to power after the August 24 vote gave his Popular Movement for the Liberation of Angola (MPLA) a thin majority, winning just 51.17 percent of the votes.

-The vote was to choose members of parliament, where the largest party automatically selects the president.
+The vote was to choose members of parliament, where the leader of largest party automatically ascends to the presidency.

 It was the MPLA's poorest showing in the oil-rich African country it has controlled since independence from Portugal in 1975.